 Crowood Press 2014.

 Italo Calvino in his book 'Invisible Cities' said "The city does not tell us its past, but contains it like the lines of a hand, written in the corner of the streets, the gratings of the windows, the banisters of the steps, every segment marked in turn."
-I am an ardent observer of the built environment, I gather visual inspiration through my travels at home and abroad.
+I am an ardent observer of the world around me, gathering visual inspiration through my travels at home and abroad.
 Modern structures fill a city skyline with gleaming surfaces; reflecting shards of urban growth are seen as declarations of financial success.
-While in back streets and forgotten neighbourhoods derelict walls become textural tapestries; interfered with signs and fragments of faded posters are varnished with a film of daily life, bearing witness to the passage of time and the changing culture.
+While in back streets and forgotten neighbourhoods derelict walls become textural tapestries; interfered with signs and fragments of faded posters are varnished with a film of daily life, bearing witness to the passage of time and changing attitudes.
 These disparate environments speak volumes about a place; they tell of past lives, present circumstances, future hopes and fears.
-These visual inspirations are combined with my interest in current affairs - income disparities, education and social justice, urban expansion and the environment, age and gender related issues - these are some of the themes that run through my work.
+These visual inspirations are combined with my interest in history and contemporary society; my work is a response to changes in the cultures and environments around me.

 Information on Materials and Techniques Used